Desmodium

 Desmodium is a genus of plants in the legume family Fabaceae, sometimes called tick-trefoil, tick clover, hitch hikers or beggar lice.
 There are dozens of species and the delimitation of the genus has shifted much over time.
+Species are distributed widely – from Quebec to northern Argentina in the Americas, across northern and southern tropical Africa, in the southern Arabian Peninsula, in Myanmar and Thailand, New Guinea, and northern and eastern Australia.

+Description

 These are mostly inconspicuous plants; few have bright or large flowers.
 Though some can become sizeable plants, most are herbs or small shrubs.
 Their fruit are loments, meaning each seed is dispersed individually enclosed in its segment.
 This makes them tenacious plants and some species are considered weeds in places.
-They have a variety of uses.